opensearch-project/project-website/_posts/2023-02-07-Announcing-Data-Prepper-2.1.0.md

 ---

 Data Prepper 2.1.0 is now available for [download](https://opensearch.org/downloads.html#data-prepper)!
-This release provides a number of new features to Data Prepper.
+This release provides several new features to Data Prepper.
 Additionally, the maintainers have improved Data Prepper’s stability and performance.
 Many of the new features came from community contributions in the form of GitHub issues and pull requests.